Top 9 Must-Have Facility Manager Skills for 2025

 Facility Manager Skills

-Facility management has evolved rapidly in recent years, and today, the role of a facility manager extends far beyond simply maintaining a building.
-They now play a critical role in the efficient running of an organization.
-Whether you’re pursuing a career in facility management or hiring for the role, these skills are crucial for success:
+The role of a facility manager now extends far beyond building upkeep.
+They play a key part in how an organization runs day to day.
+Whether you’re pursuing a career in facility management or hiring for the role, these are the skills that matter:

 facility manager skills